FahadYousafMahar/Easypay-WHMCS-Gateway/README.md

 Now your clients can pay with EasyPay - EasyPaisa.

-If you are stuck anywhere or need any help you can ask me or feel free to check WHMCS Developer Documentation.
+If you are stuck anywhere or need any help you can raise an issue.
 ### Screenshot

 ![WHMCS EasyPay Module ScreenShot](https://raw.githubusercontent.com/FahadYousafMahar/easypay-whmcs-gateway/master/scrnshot.PNG)